 - Monthly flea and tick treatment: Fleas and ticks are a major problem with animals in emergency situations.
 When bugging out, immediately apply a monthly flea/tick treatment.
 This doesn’t mean your dog won’t get any fleas or ticks, but it will help reduce the numbers.

 - Sulfadene: This is a skin ointment for dogs (also suitable for humans).
-Skin abrasions, chaffing, and infections are common with dogs and this ointment can help.
+Skin abrasions, chaffing, and infections are common with dogs and this ointment (Amazon Link) can help.

-- Hydrogen peroxide: In addition to cleaning wounds, this can be used to induce vomiting in case your dog eats something poisonous.
+- Hydrogen peroxide: (Amazon Link) In addition to cleaning wounds, this can be used to induce vomiting in case your dog eats something poisonous.

 - Flagyl (Metronidazole): This is an antibiotic for dogs.
 It can be used for treating Giardia and other waterborne diseases (which your dog are also susceptible to).